kaBeech/advent-of-code-solutions/2023-Xtreme-Xmas-Code-Maiden-Voyage/Day06-No-Named-Functions/README.md

 ...wait.
 That's my Challenge Input?
 I could probably just do this by hand...

 Confirmed!
-But the challenge does say to write a program to do it so...
+But the challenge does say to write a program to do it, so...

 ### Points Earned